Are You Plotting Your User Experience Without User Research? Avoid This Pitfall.UX Design | 11th August 2015

 As any marketing expert will be able to corroborate, what a user says he wants and what he actually wants are two different things.
 In the same color, what your development team considers as sound User Experience and what your users might classify as such can also be two very different things.
 It all goes to show that crafting User Experience without User Research can make all the difference in the outcome of your project.

 The subterfuge of the User Experience team

 You may be tempted to point out that since your company or organization already has a fully-fledged User Experience team, you are well covered in that field.
 It’s another common pitfall, but the fact remains that User Experience without User Research is not User Experience, it is something else.
-That was precisely the point Ashley Karr makes on her article, where she explains that is the User Experience process is unrolling without users, than it cannot be considered as such.
+That was precisely the point Ashley Karr made in her article, where she explains that if the User Experience process is unrolling without users than it cannot be considered as such.
 For the sake of accuracy, it should be called personal experience design, stakeholder experience design, or client experience design.
 Unless you are working directly with representative users, you shouldn’t label your work as User Experience.

 Work developed alongside users has countless advantages, among which would be the ability to design an interface which reflects users’ mental models instead of an interface which is the by-product of engineers, designers or organizations.
 Ultimately, it will be the user who will have to find his way in the experience maze, so making sure that users understand the design you spent you developed is a great way to start.
 Besides, the better you come to understand how users react, the easier it will be in the future to create a bridge between your design ideals and design users will be able to understand.
 It is one thing to look at an interface with designer’s eyes and quite another to look at it with laymen’s eyes.
 Yet another reason why you shouldn’t do your User Experience without User Research.